msyamkumar/cs220-s22-projects/p4/README.md

 ```
 `luap_battle` function definition must invoke the function `same_region`, which you defined in lab-p4 to determine whether Pokémon are from the same region.
 Copy and paste `same_region` before your definition of `luap_battle`. **We'll manually deduct points** if you don't invoke `same_region`.

-Note: We only need to know the first type as there is no `'Fire'` or `'Bug'` in the second type.
+Correction: A previous edition of this writeup said that there exist no Pokémon with `'Bug'` or `'Fire'` as a second type.
+For now, assume that `'Bug'` or `'Fire'` will never show up as a second type when we test `luap_battle`.
+Should this assumption change, we will issue an announcement on Piazza.
+Please look out for that.

 When the battle follows the LUAP guidlines, `luap_battle(pkmn1, pkmn2)` outputs the output of `battle(pkmn1, pkmn2)` else it outputs `Forbidden`.
 Please complete the `if` conditional in the above template then answer the following questions.

 ### **#Q17: What is the output of luap_battle('Paras', 'Arcanine')?**